FEAST

 Role: First author, Independent Research Project

-Institution: Prof. Maizie Zhou Lab, BME & CS Department, Vanderbilt University
+Institution: ZJU-UoE Institute, Zhejiang University; collaboration with Prof. Maizie Zhou Lab, Vanderbilt University

 Duration: August 2024 – Present (Remote and on-site collaboration)